-Fennel yields both a herb and a spice.
-It is used especially as a court bouillon for poaching fish and seafood.
-Flavors breads, cakes and confectionery.
-An ingredient of Chinese Five Spices and of some curry powders.
-Several liqueurs are flavored with fennel, including fennouillette, akvavit, gin and absinthe.
+Fennel yields both a herb and a spice, it is used especially as a court bouillon for poaching fish and seafood.
+Flavours breads, cakes and confectionery.
+An ingredient in Chinese Five Spice and some curry powders.
+Several liquors are flavoured with fennel, including fennouillette, akvavit, gin and absinthe.

-MEDICINAL: Used as a wash for eyestrain and irritations.
+MEDICINAL: Good remedy for gas and indigestion.
+Used as a wash for eyestrain and irritations.

 MEDICINAL: A digestive aid, it reduces the sugar level of the blood and is used in diabetes in conjunction with insulin.
 It also lowers blood